lucasbaruj4/lucasbaruj4/README.md

 I'm a third-year **Business Informatics** student at Universidad Paraguayo Alemana, with a deep passion for the comprehensive development of **Artificial Intelligence**.
 My enthusiasm stems from how technology, especially AI, can drive positive change in the world.
 As a hobby, I also enjoy learning musical instruments, which helps me apply creativity and discipline to problem-solving.

-Currently, I am undertaking an **exchange semester with an internship in Germany**, where I'm immersed in projects that strengthen my experience in the fields of data science and software engineering.
+Currently, I am undertaking an **exchange semester with an internship in Germany**, where I'm immersed in projects that strengthen my experience in the field of AI Engineering.

 ---